 Liv was recently asked by Wedding Ideas Magazine to write a piece about her top 10 familymoon destinations.
 Obviously you should go and buy a copy to see it in print, alongside lots of other wedding related goodness.
 But if you just can’t wait, here it is:

-Are you one of the 14% of engaged couples planning a familymoon this year?
+Are you one of the 14% of engaged couples looking for a unique familymoon this year?
 Whether you’re looking for laid back luxury, kid-focused fun or an action packed adventure, make sure you check out Olivia Knight’s top 10 unique UK experiences!

 If you want to truly unwind after the crazy whirlwind that is your wedding day, head for the Scilly Isles.
 This small collection of islands, with their soft sandy beaches, turquoise sea, tropical birds and exotic plants feel like they’re a world away.
 And yet, 28 miles off the Cornish coast, they’re easy to get to with children in tow and offer all the comforts of home.
 For pure luxury, Mr and Mrs Smith recommend staying on the private island of Tresco.
 Sleep in one of the fabulous Sea Garden Cottages, relax at the hotel spa, eat at the award-winning Beach Café, play tennis and golf, wander with the kids around the car-free island admiring the scenery and bird song.